Zer0plusOne/Auditor/README.md

 ## Output

-The tool generates a detailed report of the audit and saves it to \`audit_report.txt\`.
+The tool generates a detailed report of the audit and saves it to \`audit_report.txt\` in the current directory.

 ## Dependencies